ntatschner/Intune-Utils/src/PSHelpSite/pages/tatux.intune.packaging/docs/New-APFDeployment.md

 Type: String
 Parameter Sets: (All)
 Aliases:
-Accepted values: system, user

 Required: False
 Position: Named
-Default value: None
+Default value: System
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

-### -UninstallPath
+### -InstallSwitches
-The path to the uninstall file.
+The switches to use when installing the application.
 Default is empty.
 You'll have to manually edit the configuration file.